 Unlike some towns, Tabernash isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Tabernash are a mix of both white- and blue-collar jobs.
 Overall, Tabernash is a town of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Tabernash who work in office and administrative support (19.53%), personal care services (14.86%), and sales jobs (11.68%).

-Telecommuters are a relatively large percentage of the workforce: 36.94% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Tabernash telecommute to their jobs.
+Overall, about 36.94% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Tabernash is worth considering.

-Tabernash is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Tabernash doesn't have a public transportation system that people use for their commute.

 The per capita income in Tabernash in 2022 was $44,225, which is middle income relative to Colorado, and upper middle income relative to the rest of the US.
 This equates to an annual income of $176,900 for a family of four.